filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/run-a-miner.md

 ### Lotus miner configuration

-1. Add storage for sealing as well as permanent storage of the sectors:
+1. Add storage for sealing, as well as permanent storage for the sectors:

     ```shell
     mkdir ~/storage